hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/schedule/README.md

 # Workshop Schedule

-> **Pre-requisite for this workshop:** The *Basic Data Skills* [Introduction to the command-line interface](https://hbctraining.github.io/Intro-to-shell-flipped/schedule/) workshop or a working knowledge of the command line and cluster computing.
+> **Pre-requisite for this workshop:** The *Basic Data Skills* [Shell for Bioinformatics](https://hbctraining.github.io/Shell-for-bioinformatics/) workshop or a working knowledge of the command line and cluster computing.

 ## Pre-reading